wearehere/WiplugMe/README.md

 WiplugMe
 ========

-this is the Wiplug Device Remote controller on Android
+This is the Wiplug Device Remote controller on Android

-when wifi connected, it will search the device
+When wifi connected, it will search the device

-when device connected, it can control wiplug device now
+When device connected, it can control wiplug device now

+The earliest version of wiplug device that WiplugMe support is 1.2.1301010000(NOT published yet)

+This version support video pause/resume/seek.